Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Run a test using a Managed Instance Group.
 If the test is successful, use N1 Standard VMs in the Managed Instance Group when running future jobs.
 - [ ] Run a test using N1 standard VMs instead of N2.
 If the test is successful, use N1 Standard VMs when running future jobs.

+The correct option and reasoning are as follows:

+**Option 1: Run a test using simulated maintenance events.
+If the test is successful, use preemptible N1 Standard VMs when running future jobs.**

+**Reasoning:**
+- **Preemptible VMs:** Preemptible VMs are much cheaper compared to regular VMs because they can be preempted by Google Cloud with short notice (up to 24 hours).
+They are ideal for fault-tolerant workloads like batch processing where instances can be terminated and restarted without impacting the overall job.
+- **Simulated Maintenance Events:** Testing with simulated maintenance events allows you to verify how your workload handles instance terminations.
+Since your workload is fault-tolerant and can tolerate VM terminations, preemptible VMs are a suitable choice to reduce costs.
+- **N1 Standard VMs:** N1 Standard VMs are a generation of VM types in Google Cloud and opting for preemptible instances within this category provides cost savings without sacrificing performance, assuming your workload can handle interruptions.

+**Why Other Options are Wrong:**
+- **Option 2:** Testing with simulated maintenance events alone without specifying the use of preemptible VMs does not address cost concerns directly.
+Regular N1 Standard VMs are more expensive and wouldn't optimize costs.
+- **Option 3:** Using Managed Instance Groups (MIGs) is a good practice for managing groups of VM instances for scalability and autohealing, but it doesn't inherently reduce costs unless combined with preemptible VMs.
+- **Option 4:** Switching between N1 and N2 VM types doesn't directly address cost concerns related to the type of VM being used; preemptible instances offer cost savings irrespective of the specific VM generation.

+Therefore, **Option 1** is the best choice because it directly addresses cost reduction by leveraging preemptible VMs, which are suitable for your fault-tolerant batch workload and can significantly lower your compute costs.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are working with a user to set up an application in a new VPC behind a firewall.
 The user is concerned about data egress.
 You want to configure the fewest open egress ports.
 What should you do?